FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Shao et al. (2024)~\cite{shaoConfigurableAcceleratorCNNBased2024} proposed an FPGA-based CNN accelerator controlled with microinstructions using a very long instruction word (VLIW) architecture.
-This accelerator incorporates one or more systolic arrays that leverage the DSP units available on the FPGA.
-These units efficiently execute multiply-accumulate operations and can compute various CNN layers.
-Furthermore, this accelerator employs 16- and 8-bit fixed-point data quantization to reduce the storage and computational load.
-This system was implemented in a Virtex-7 FPGA and evaluated with two distinct configurations: one featuring a single systolic array and 16-bit precision and another comprising two systolic arrays and 8-bit precision.
-These implementations were tested by executing the YOLOv3-Tiny and ResNet-18 models on the NWPU VHR-10 dataset~\cite{bianNWPUVHR102023}.
+\phantomsection \textbf{Shao et al. (2024)~\cite{shaoConfigurableAcceleratorCNNBased2024}} proposed a CNN accelerator controlled with microinstructions using very long instruction words.
+This accelerator incorporated one or more systolic array that leveraged the DSP units available on the FPGA.
+These units efficiently performed multiply-accumulate operations and computed various CNN layer types.
+Furthermore, this accelerator employed 16- and 8-bit fixed-point data quantization to reduce the storage and computational load.
+The authors implemented this system in a Virtex-7 FPGA and evaluated it with two distinct configurations: one with a single 16-bit systolic array and another with two 8-bit systolic arrays.
+They then tested these implementations by inferring YOLOv3-Tiny and ResNet-18 trained on NWPU VHR-10 data~\cite{bianNWPUVHR102023}.

-For a single-systolic array implementation with 16-bit quantization, the system achieved 51 FPS, 153.14 GOPS/s, and a power consumption of 6.93 W when executing the ResNet-18 model.
-For a two-systolic array implementation with 8-bit quantization, the system achieved 102 FPS, 301.52 GOPS/s, and a power consumption of 10.68 W when executing the YOLOv3-Tiny model.
+For a single-systolic array implementation with 16-bit quantization, the system achieved 51 FPS, 153.14 GOPS/s, and 6.93 W of power consumption while executing the ResNet-18 model.
+For a two-systolic-array implementation with 8-bit quantization, the system achieved 102 FPS, 301.52 GOPS/s, and 10.68 W of power consumption when executing the YOLOv3-Tiny model.